Set System Blowups: Introduction

 \subsection{Background and Main Result}

-Somewhat recently, the author, Lovett, Wu, and Zhang \cite{alwz} improved the best known bounds for the Erd\H{o}s-Rado sunflower lemma \cite{er}.
-Central to this result is an ``encoding" argument, in which the ground set $X$ of a set system $\F$ is colored in some way.
+In 2019, the author, Lovett, Wu, and Zhang improved the best known bounds for the sunflower lemma \cite{alwz}.
+Central to this result was an ``encoding" argument, in which the ground set $X$ of a set system $\F$ is colored in some way.
 Most pairs $(S,\C)$ of a set $S \in \F$ and a coloring $\C$ of the ground set are then shown to have some property, by the construction of an explicit injection of the ``bad" pairs that do not have the property into some small collection.
-In this paper, we use this encoding idea to prove a rather surprising fact about set systems.
+In this note, we use this encoding idea to prove a rather surprising fact about set systems.
 A \emph{$w$-set system} is a family of sets, each of size at most $w$.
-Throughout this paper, let $\F$ be a $w$-set system on a ground set $X$, and let $k \ge 2$ be some fixed integer. \begin{definition} Call a $k$-tuple of sets $(S_1, \cdots, S_k)$ from $\F$ $n$-\emph{inflatable} if for each $1 \le i \le k$ there exists a subfamily $\F_i \ni S_i$ of $\F$ so that $|\F_i| \ge |\F|/n$, and so that for any $T_i \in \F_i$ and $T_j \in \F_j$ with $i \neq j$, we have $T_i \cap T_j = S_i \cap S_j$. \end{definition} We show, perhaps somewhat surprisingly, that in a large set system almost all $k$-tuples are inflatable, where the corresponding families $\F_i$ are very large.
+Throughout this part, let $\F$ be a $w$-set system on a ground set $X$, and let $k \ge 2$ be some fixed integer.
+We introduce sunflowers and describe them in detail in~\Cref{sfs}. \begin{definition} Call a $k$-tuple of sets $(S_1, \cdots, S_k)$ from $\F$ $n$-\emph{inflatable} if for each $1 \le i \le k$ there exists a subfamily $\F_i \ni S_i$ of $\F$ so that $|\F_i| \ge |\F|/n$, and so that for any $T_i \in \F_i$ and $T_j \in \F_j$ with $i \neq j$, we have $T_i \cap T_j = S_i \cap S_j$. \end{definition} We show, that in a large set system almost all $k$-tuples are inflatable, where the corresponding families $\F_i$ are very large.

-In the remainder of \Cref{s1}, we state the main result and several of its corollaries.
-The proofs of these are deferred to \Cref{s2}.
-In \Cref{s3}, we make some concluding remarks and pose open problems.
-We omit floor and ceiling signs whenever not crucial.

 \begin{theorem} Let $k \ge 2$ be fixed, and let $\F$ be a $w$-set system on some ground set $X$.
-For all choices of $n$, all but at most $\dbinom{k+w-1}{k-1}\frac{k2^{w(k-1)}}{n}|\F|^k$ of the $|\F|^k$-tuples $(S_1, \cdots, S_k) \in \F^k$ are $n$-inflatable. \end{theorem}
+For all choices of $n$, all but at most $\dbinom{k+w-1}{k-1}\frac{k^{w+1}2^{w(k-1)}}{n}|\F|^k$ of the $|\F|^k$ tuples $(S_1, \cdots, S_k) \in \F^k$ are $n$-inflatable. \end{theorem}

 It would be quite interesting to reproduce any of the results proved here in some other way, and perhaps this would shed some light on the sunflower conjecture.